How to Introduce a New Cat to Your Existing Cat: A Cat Parent’s Experience

-You just got your cat a new feline friend, but there is just one problem.
-They are not getting along with each other.
-Instead of a warm greeting, the new cat is met with hisses and growls - treated like an unwanted intruder.
+You just got your cat a new feline friend, but there is just one problem: They are not getting along with each other!
+Instead of a warm greeting, the new cat is met with hisses and growls and treated like an unwanted intruder.
 No matter how hard you try, the two just don’t seem to get along.
-Now, you are considering giving the new cat away - evicted after a short stay.
+Now you are considering giving the new cat away - evicting the cute furball just after a short stay.

-About 8 years ago, I was in exactly the same situation with my whiskered friend Mimi - a Maine Coon.
+About 8 years ago, I was in exactly the same situation with my whiskered friend Mimi, a Maine Coon.
 At that time, I was extremely busy with school and work.
-I decided to get Mimi a new companion so she wouldn’t be bored from my absence.
+I decided to get Mimi a new companion so she wouldn’t be bored during my absence.
 I figured she would love having another cat around the house to play with.
-But, boy was I wrong.
-The moment I brought home Simba (another Maine Coon), she was in defense mode.
-Hissing and growling every chance she got.
+Boy, was I wrong.
+The moment I brought home Simba (another Maine Coon), she was in defense mode, hissing and growling every chance she got.
 She even tried to attack him on several occasions.

 This went on for about a week.
 Finally, my family and I decided it was best to take Simba back to his original owners.
 Fortunately, a coworker with 6 cats heard about my dilemma and gave me advice that solved my problem.
 The idea was to slowly introduce them to each other and familiarize their scents.